karllhughes/learn/_posts/2020-09-26-styleguide.md

 Every article should have a 1-3 paragraph introduction.
 A good intro needs to answer a few questions right away:

-* What's the paint point I'm addressing here?
+* What's the pain point I'm addressing here?
 How do I hook my readers?
 * What's the solution to this problem?
 * What am I going to do in this article?